stevula/hacker-news-scraper/README.md

 We'll also update our `runner.rb` file to work with command line arguments; we should be familiar with command line arguments and working with `ARGV` from [the ARGV Basics challenge][ruby-drill-argv-basics-challenge].
 When we execute `runner.rb`, we should be able to pass the URL of a Hacker News comment thread, and that post and its comments should be printed on the command line (see Figure 10).

+## Conclusion
+There are a lot of pieces to the challenge.
+Let's think about what we've done in the end.
+We've taken information encoded in HTML on Hacker News and converted it into a format readable on the command line.
+Essentially, we have simple Hacker News command line reader.

+In order to present the information on the command line, we had to first create Ruby objects to represent the post and comments on a Hacker News page.
+Representing the post and objects in our own objects gave us control over their behaviors, and allowed us to manipulate them as we needed.
+We'll be continuing this pattern of loading data into Ruby objects that we can use.

+In addition, we were able to practice learning how to use a new library—in this case, Nokogiri.

 [ruby-drill-argv-basics-challenge]: ../../../ruby-drill-argv-basics-challenge
 [BBR Guide]: http://ruby.bastardsbook.com/chapters/html-parsing/
 [CSS selectors]: https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Selectors